 My general scientific interests lie in the fields of machine learning, computer vision and robotics.
 Specifically, I'm interested in data efficient machine learning through the exploitation of innate structured priors.
 Aspects and approaches include:

 - Transfer learning, domain adaptation and knowledge distillation.
+Particularly in relation to bridging the sim-to-real gap.

 - Attention mechanisms.